DataJuggler/Simon/ReadMe.md

 # Running Simon
 Double click on the icon on your desktop to start Simon.

 Once Simon loads, you will need to select a voice.
-I pre-select Tony, as this voice sounds pretty natural to me.
 In a future version I may save your last voice, but I have not created this feature yet.

 Enter the text you want to Simon to speak, and select an output folder and output file name.